The Czars: History

-The EP, X Would Rather Listen to Y Than Suffer Through a C of Z's was self-produced by the band and released during the 2002 tour.
+The EP, X Would Rather Listen to Y Than Suffer Through a C of Z's was self-produced by the band with Colin Bricker and released during the 2002 tour.
 The name of the EP is a joke and came from a dictionary.
-John Grant has said the following about the meaning of the title: "It's just a joke about how people use calculated formulas with people when they go out into to the world to deal with people and how that simply doesn't work."
+John Grant has said the following about the meaning of the title: "It's just a joke about how people use calculated formulas with people when they go out into the world to deal with people and how that simply doesn't work."